 Freshman (first semester) 1.80 semester QPA

 Freshman (second semester) 2.00 semester QPA

 Sophomore to Senior 2.00 cumulative QPA

+Graduate/Advanced Degree 3.00 cumulative QPA

-A student whose average drops below the minimum requirement will be placed on financial aid probation for the subsequent semester.
-The QPA requirements for the Lynchburg College academic awards and scholarships differ from the satisfactory academic progress requirements for financial aid.
+A student whose average drops below the minimum requirement will be placed on financial aid warning for the subsequent semester.

 - Incremental Progress: Lynchburg College students must complete at least 67 percent of all hours attempted at Lynchburg College toward graduation.
 Repeated courses and courses with a grade of W, F, I, IP, Z, or L do not count as hours toward graduation.
-Students should keep this in mind when planning a schedule to assure completion with enough credit hours to be considered "making incremental progress." - Accumulated Hours: Students who receive financial aid at Lynchburg College are allowed up to 150 percent of the published credit hours needed to graduate in their program.
-For example, if the chosen program requires 124 credits to graduate, the student must complete his/her degree within 186 attempted hours.
+This should be kept in mind when planning a schedule to assure completion in enough credit hours to be considered making incremental progress. - Accumulated Hours: Students that receive financial aid at Lynchburg College are allowed up to 150 percent of the published credit hours needed to graduate in their program.
+For example, if the chosen program requires 124 credits to graduate, the student must complete their degree within 186 attempted hours.

-Review Process: If, after the probationary period, a student is denied financial aid due to failure to meet any of the above standards for satisfactory academic progress, the student may request a review of the decision.
-Such a request must be caused by one of the following reasons: the death of a student's relative; the student's injury or illness; or other special circumstances.
+Review Process: If after the warning period, a student is denied financial aid for failure to meet any of the above standards for satisfactory academic progress, the student may request an appeal of the decision.
+Such a request must be caused by one of the following reasons:

+- the death of a relative of the student;

+- an injury or illness of the student; or

+- Other special circumstances